kapoordcu/ecb-exchange-service/ReadME.md

     This endpoint opens the graphic chart from ECB website, depending on the currency you pass (uppercase/lowercase both supported)

 ### Caching
-1. For any internal api call, the external API is checked for any rate changes from ECB.
+1. For any internal api call, the external API is checked for any updates from ECB.
-2. For optimization application uses <font color="darkorange">HttpHeaders.IF_MODIFIED_SINCE</font> so that the data processing is minimized and data is not matched on every internal API call
+2. For optimization application uses <font color="darkorange">HttpHeaders.IF_MODIFIED_SINCE</font> so that the data processing is minimized and data is not processed on every internal API call
 3. The data is fetched from ECB on application start up and further changes are updated only when ECB publishes new rates (200 OK, NOT 304)

 ### Storage layer